iPadOS 14.5.1 is available to download right now if you own a compatible iPad. All iPad models capable of running iOS 14 can run iPadOS 14.5.1.

 For more on the iPadOS 14.5.1 download and installation, have a look at our guide.

-We’ve been using the iPadOS 14.5.1 update on an iPad Pro for a very short time and here’s what we’ve learned about its performance thus far.
+We’ve been using the iPadOS 14.5.1 update on an iPad Pro for several days now and here’s what we’ve learned about its performance thus far.

 - Battery life is currently stable.